What type of vitamin C supplement is best? By Dr Levy MD

 Ascorbyl palmitate is another form of vitamin C that is somewhat unique in that it has both water-soluble and fat-soluble qualities.
 This form of vitamin C is touted by some as a superior delivery of vitamin C than ascorbate.
 This has not really been clearly proven, and even if it were, ascorbyl palmitate would be a very expensive way to provide daily multi-gram doses of ascorbate.
 The fat-soluble qualities of ascorbyl palmitate do make it a good form of vitamin C to include in various skin creams and other dermatological preparations.

 One of the primary benefits of liposomal vitamin C is a near complete absorption of the encapsulated ascorbate into the bloodstream.
 The physical qualities of the liposome also eliminate the need for digestive activity before absorption and there is no intestinal flush effect with large doses.
-Furthermore, it appears to have a slower excretion rate and the highest bioavaibiity factor.
-The enhanced absorption along with the phospholipid dose absorbed has uniquely positive clinical benefits and provides the best intracellular delivery of vitamin C.
+Furthermore, it appears to have a slower excretion rate and the highest absorption factor.
+The enhanced absorption along with the phospholipid dose absorbed has uniquely positive benefits and provides the best intracellular delivery of vitamin C.

 My Current Recommendations